 1. Tailings Storage Facility Name/ Identifier 14.
 What guideline do you follow for the classification system?
 15. Has this facility, at any point in its history, failed to be confirmed or certified as stable, or experienced notable stability concerns, as identified by an independent engineer (even if later certified as stable by the same or a different firm).
 16. Do you have internal/in house engineering specialist oversight of this facility?
 Or do you have external engineering support for this purpose?
-Aurizona Vene TSF Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support Fazenda TSF 1 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Internal specialist; no external engineering support as facility is filled Fazenda TSF 2 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Internal specialist; no external engineering support as facility is filled Fazenda TSF 3 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Internal specialist; no external engineering support as facility is filled Fazenda TSF 4 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support Greenstone Canadian Dam Safety Association (CDA) and Ontario Dam Safety Guidelines (ODSG) No Both internal specialist and external engineering support Northern Empire Canadian Dam Safety Association (CDA) and Ontario Dam Safety Guidelines (ODSG) No No internal oversight (the facility was constructed in 1981 and 1982); external engineering review available after operation of the facility ceased.
+Aurizona Vene TSF 1 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support, including an Independent Tailings Review Board (ITRB) Aurizona Vene TSF 2 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) Under construction Both internal specialist and external engineering support, including an Independent Tailings Review Board (ITRB) Fazenda TSF 1 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Internal specialist; no external engineering support as facility is filled Fazenda TSF 2 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Internal specialist; no external engineering support as facility is filled Fazenda TSF 3 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Internal specialist; no external engineering support as facility is filled Fazenda TSF 4 Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support Greenstone Canadian Dam Safety Association (CDA) and Ontario Dam Safety Guidelines (ODSG) Under construction Both internal specialist and external engineering support, including an Independent Tailings Review Board (ITRB) Northern Empire Canadian Dam Safety Association (CDA) and Ontario Dam Safety Guidelines (ODSG) No No internal oversight (the facility was constructed in 1981 and 1982); external engineering review available after operation of the facility ceased.
 RDM TSF Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support RDM WSF Normative Resolution by the Minas Gerais State Council for Environmental Policy (COPAM) No. 87 (June 17, 2005), Resolution No. 236, August 30, 2017 - ANA (National Water Agency) and the Minas Gerais Water Management Institute (IGAM) Ordinance No. 02 (February 2019).
 No Both internal specialist and external engineering support Santa Luz TSF (formerly Flotation TSF) Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support Santa Luz WSF (formerly Leach TSF) Brazilian standard (Article No. 7 of Federal Law No. 12,334) and National Mining Agency (ANM) Ordinance No. 70,389 (May 17, 2017) No Both internal specialist and external engineering support